jeremiah-c-leary/vhdl-style-guide/docs/component_rules.rst

 .. code-block:: vhdl

-   COMPONENT FIFO is
+   COMPONENT fifo is

-   Component FIFO is
+   Component fifo is

 **Fix**

 .. code-block:: vhdl

-   component FIFO is
+   component fifo is

-   component FIFO is
+   component fifo is

 component_005